DJ Khaled previews new Jay-Z and Nas collaboration, 'Sorry Not Sorry'

 The rapper and producer confirmed yesterday (April 27) that his new album ‘Khaled Khaled’ will be arriving this Friday (April 30), posting its official artwork on social media.
 “I have a gift for the world,” he wrote as the caption.
 “I can’t wait to share it with you.”

-Tonight (April 28), DJ Khaled shared the record’s star-studded tracklist – revealing new collaborations with the likes of Drake, Migos, Megan The Stallion, H.E.R. and Lil Baby.
+Tonight (April 28), DJ Khaled shared the record’s star-studded tracklist – revealing new collaborations with the likes of Drake, Migos, Megan Thee Stallion, H.E.R. and Lil Baby.
 See the post below.

 Among the 13 songs is ‘Sorry Not Sorry’, which reunites Jay-Z and Nas.
 The two rappers have teamed up on just three occasions prior to the new DJ Khaled cut: on Nas’ track ‘Black Republicans’ (2006), Jay’s ‘American Gangster’ song ‘Success’ (2007) and Ludacris‘ ‘I Do It for Hip Hop’ (2008), on which they both feature.